Funding the Nation’s Largest Abortion Business: An Investigation into Public and Private Support of Planned Parenthood

 SECC:

 The management and structure of SECCs vary widely by state.
-While most programs are labeled as “SECC,” or something similar, others use distinct names, such as California’s “Our Promise Campaign” or “Give Nebraska.”
+While most programs are labeled as “SECC,” or something similar, others use distinct names, such as California’s “Our Promise Campaign” or “Give Nebraska”.
 Some states directly administer SECCs, while others rely on third-party organizations, often local United Way branches, to manage the campaigns.
-States also differ in their processes for nonprofit participation: Some require charities to apply to be included on an approved list, while others allow donors to “write in” any tax-exempt nonprofit.
+States also differ in their processes for nonprofit participation: some require charities to apply to be included on an approved list, while others allow donors to “write in” any tax-exempt nonprofit.
 In some cases, states preselect participating charities without an open application or nomination process.

 CFC:

-Like state SECC campaigns, the federal government also offers a charitable campaign for federal employees, run through the Office of Personnel Management (OPM).
-Since its inception in 1961, the Combined Federal Campaign (CFC) has raised nearly $8.7 billion for nonprofit organizations.[121]
-On January 1, 2016, OPM adopted new regulations to “improve donor participation, CFC infrastructure, and standards of transparency and accountability.”[122]
+Like state SECC campaigns, the Federal government also offers a charitable campaign for federal employees, run through the Office of Personnel Management (OPM).
+Since its inception in 1961, the Combined Federal Campaign (CFC) has raised nearly $8.7 billion for nonprofit organizations.[124]
+On January 1, 2016, OPM adopted New Regulations to “improve donor participation, CFC infrastructure, and standards of transparency and accountability.”[125]

-Charitable organizations may participate in the CFC by completing an annual application form via the online CFC application system.[123]
+Charitable organizations may participate in the CFC by completing an annual application form via the online CFC Application System.

 III.
 License Plates